OpenMS/pyopenms-docs/docs/source/algorithms.rst

     M/Z of averaged spectrum [ 360.04589844  360.12536621  360.1282959  ...
 1498.15087891 1498.69824219
      1498.99194336]

-The result shows no difference in the before and after spectra number, but the we have now a change in the m/z and intensity of peaks.
-This has to do with the fact that the method averages each spectra over a selected number of neighbouring spectra (downstream and upstream from current selected spectrum) and normalizes the weights assigned to the selected spectra.
+The result shows no difference in the before and after spectra number, but now we have a change in the m/z's and intensities of the example MS1 spectrum.
+This has to do with the fact that the method averages each MS1 spectra in the data over a selected number of neighbouring spectra (here gaussian type) and normalizes the weights for all to be averaged spectra blocks.

 The OpenMS documentation lists the `parameters <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/release/latest/html/classOpenMS_1_1SpectraMerger.html#a714276597bcee3d240e385e32717a6b3>`_ in ``SpectraMerger``.
 More information about parameter handling can be found in the `section before <parameter_handling.html>`_.